It’s fish and vegies at Perth City Farm

 REPLICABILITY: Good potential.
-Requires knowledge/advice on design and management of the technology.
+Requires knowledge/advice on the design and management of the technology.

 Commercial versions of the technology are available on the market for home or community garden deployment.

 Materials: Low.
-Electric pump will require skilled maintenance.
+The electric pump will require skilled maintenance.

 Skills: High — manual skills for construction; electrical skills/electrician to wire up pump; basic horticultural and fish management skills to operate biological component of the technology.